QActivo/js-style-guide/Readme.md

 ### Opening braces go on the same line

 Your opening braces go on the same line as the statement.
+Also, notice the use of whitespace before and after the condition statement.

 *Right:*